Click to Skip Ad

 The Diplomat feels like a cross between Homeland and The West Wing

 The Diplomat’s influences rank among some of the greatest political TV shows of the modern era, and that’s not by accident.
 Cahn actually cut her teeth on, wait for it, both Homeland and The West Wing.
-Which is to say: If you were a fan of both shows, Season 2 of The Diplomat should be especially right up your alley.
+Which is to say: If you were a fan of both shows, Season 2 of The Diplomat should be right up your alley.

 The story this season, with American ambassador to the UK Kate Wyler (Keri Russell) racing to get to the bottom of what appears to be a deadly false flag attack, makes the show feel like an espionage thriller tucked inside a walk-and-talk-style political drama.
-Allison Janney’s Vice President Grace Penn — the veep who Kate is actually being groomed to replace, via her posting in London — also comes across the pond for a satisfyingly dramatic visit with Kate.
+Allison Janney’s Vice President Grace Penn — the veep who Kate is actually being groomed to replace, via her posting in London — also travels across the pond for a satisfyingly dramatic visit with Kate.

 Long story short, there’s a reason both the audience and critics’ scores for The Diplomat’s new season are higher this time around.